-End of Trip facilities are provided, and we encourage you to take advantage of active transport wherever possible.
+We encourage you to take advantage of active transport wherever possible.
+Bike parks and showers are available in Axis.
 Tenants who are allocated parks within their lease are responsible for marking their space with signage in keeping with the building signage guidelines.